 Glassjaw is a Post-Hardcore band from Long Island, New York.
-The band was founded in 1992 and has released two albums so far: Everything You Ever Wanted To Know About Silence (hereby abbreviated as EYEWTKAS - released in 2000) and Worship And Tribute (2002), both regarded as classics within their genre.
-They are know for putting on chaotic live shows and for their frequent lineup changes.
+The band was founded in 1992 and has released three albums so far.
+Their first two albums, Everything You Ever Wanted To Know About Silence (hereby abbreviated as EYEWTKAS - released in 2000) and Worship and Tribute (2002), are both regarded as classics within the post-hardcore genre, the latter album especially.
+They are known for putting on chaotic live shows and for their frequent lineup changes.

 - Daryl Palumbo - lead vocals

 - Justin Beck - guitars

-- Careful With That Axe
+- Careful with That Axe

 - High Turnover Rate

 - Indecipherable Lyrics: Daryl's unconventional singing style, combined with loud guitars and frequent screaming make most of their lyrics hard to understand.
 Not that the general Word Salad helps any.

 - Kick the Dog: Roadrunner allegedly forced Daryl to continue touring, even after the stress of performing caused him to have potentially-fatal relapses of Crohn's Disease.

 - The Lancer: Justin Beck, the only remaining original member other than Daryl.

 - Lighter and Softer: Daryl's other bands, Head Automatica and Color Film.